isl-org/Open3D/docs/tutorial/reconstruction_system/system_overview.rst

 .. code-block:: sh

-    # Using jack_jack as the default dataset.
+    # Using bedroom as the default dataset.
     python run_system.py --default_dataset 'bedroom' --make --register --refine --integrate

 Running the example with custom dataset using config file.